geoext/geoext/universal-app.md

 The view should:
  - extend `GeoExt.component.Map` instead of `Ext.panel.Panel`
  - have an `xtype: 'mappanel'` assigned, needed for future reference
- - needs an additional `map` properly initialized
+ - needs an additional `map` property initialized
  - discard the default `html` property

 The entire `app/view/main/Map.js` should be: